philip-davis/GeoQuery/README.md

 Adds an adapter for accessing the Sentinel data repository from ESA.
 This repository can later be targeted in queries using the assigned name:
 ```
-geo.Query("sentinel^instrument=sar,product=slc", lon1, lat1, lon2, lat2, sdate, edate, projection, resolution)
+geo.Query(target="sentinel^instrument=sar,product=slc", lon1, lat1, lon2, lat2, sdate, edate, projection, resolution)
 ```

-The first argument to query is a string that tells the GeoInterface which repository to query.
+The `target` argument to query is a string that tells the GeoInterface which repository to query.
 The part before the carot (`sentinel` in this case) is a reference to the name assigned in `AddAdapter()`.
 The comma separated list of key/value pairs after the carot are adapter-specific arguments.

 Other arguments to `GeoInterface.Query()` (all required):
 * `lon1`, `lat1`: The lower-left corner of the geographic area being requested